Our degree programmes not only enable you to develop intellectually, we offer numerous opportunities to improve your

 Negotiation Training and Competition

 We work hard to develop soft skills for all our students.
-Our negotiation training and internal competitions are open to students on any School of Law programme.
+Our negotiation training and internal competitions are open to students on any Department of Law and Criminology programme.

 In 2019 our students came second in the national client interviewing competition run by the Centre for Effective Dispute Resolution.
-This builds on our success in 2018, when our students competed in the finals and finished sevent.
+This builds on our success in 2018, when our students competed in the finals and finished seventh.

 National Centre for Domestic Violence Training

-For the past two years students from the School of Law have had the opportunity to work with the National Centre for Domestic Violence to help assist victims of domestic violence.
+For the past two years students from the Department of Law and Criminology have had the opportunity to work with the National Centre for Domestic Violence to help assist victims of domestic violence.
 As part of this they have volunteered as McKenzie Friends to support victims.

 Micro Placements for Criminology Students